snowbanana12345/ip/docs/README.md

 save /name {file name}

 ### `Keyword` - Describe action
-name : the file name to be saved to
+file name : the file name to be saved to

 Example of usage:
 save /name my first save

+Expected outcome:

+## Feature 9
+finding only the tasks that contains a certain name

+## Usage

+find /name {task name}

+### `Keyword` - Describe action
+task name : the task just has to contain the name to be displayed

+Example of usage:
+find /name dump

 Expected outcome: